 Faculty: Professor Schwarzbach, director of graduate studies.
-Professors Beckman, Hazera, Jervis, and Schwarzbach; Associate Professors Blanthorne, Boyle and Jelinek; Assistant Professor Dill.
+Professors Beckman, Hazera, Jervis, and Schwarzbach; Associate Professors Blanthorne, Boyle and Jelinek; Assistant Professors Dill and Triki.

 MASTER OF SCIENCE